-On campus, you will find a diverse curriculum that includes Spanish language and Latin American, Spanish and U.S. Latino literature and culture.
-In Madrid, during the Academic Year In Spain program, you will have the total immersion in Spanish life and language no classroom can duplicate.
+You’ll find a diverse curriculum that includes courses in the Spanish language and in Latin American, Spanish and U.S. Latinx literatures and cultures.
+During the Academic Year In Spain, which is in Madrid, you will be totally immersed in Spanish life and language.
+That’s an experience no classroom can duplicate.

 The course of study includes Spanish language for non-native and native speakers.
 Hispanic studies is a field of great practical value to students who are interested in careers in international affairs, government, education, the arts or any profession that requires competence in Spanish.

 My professors motivated me to do what I’m doing today.
 They were interesting and captivating and real.

 We live in an increasingly bilingual culture and in a world in which communicating and understanding across geographical and ethnic lines is essential.
 The Hispanic studies program reflects Hamilton’s liberal arts tradition of reaching beyond the limits of one’s own experience and building bridges to the world.

 Designed for exceptionally motivated beginning students who wish to accelerate their acquisition of Spanish.
 Intensive and interactive study of all of the basic grammatical structures of Spanish, with particular emphasis on writing and speaking.
 Successful completion will place students into 130 or 135.
 Students who follow the sequence through 135 may qualify for study abroad in one year.
 This course is only offered in the fall.
 Proseminar.View All Courses